-- 1. Applications are received by Planning Department Staff and checked for completeness.
-Clarifying questions may be asked of Applicants. - 2.
-Applications are reviewed by staff and Belmont against Basic Threshold Criteria, including verification of income and property ownership, applicable zoning district, status of property taxes and mortgage payments, and potential code-violations.
+- Applications are received by Planning Department Staff and checked for completeness.
+Clarifying questions may be asked of Applicants. - Applications are reviewed by staff, including verification of income and property ownership, applicable zoning district, status of property taxes and mortgage payments, and potential code-violations.
 Applicants will be contacted by staff for additional supporting information if necessary. - 3.
 Applications that move on to the Project Feasibility stage will be evaluated by staff for consideration by the Program Selection Committee.
-The Committee will score the applications and may schedule a site visit with the applicant to view the existing property prior to scoring. - 4.
-Up to 4 high-scoring Applications of each category (new or rehab ADU) will be selected for Preliminary Grant Awards and Homeowners are expected to execute the Program's Grant Agreement.
-Lower scoring applications may be placed on the waiting list to either be funded at a later time or compete against applications received in a second application round. - 5.
+The Committee will screen the applications and may schedule a site visit with the applicant to view the existing property for clarification. - 4.
+Up to 6 applications with high Project Feasibility will be selected for Preliminary Grant Awards and Homeowners are expected to execute the Program's Grant Agreement.
+Remaining applications may be placed on the waiting list to be awarded if there is a vacancy of an awarded participant or more funding is obtained by the Program. - 5.
 Preliminary Awardees will undergo Environmental Review conducted by Amherst Planning Department staff to identify compliance with applicable environmental laws and standards.
 In some cases testing may be ordered for lead-based paint or potential asbestos containing materials. - 6.
-Awardees will be paired with a pre-qualified Program Architect to start the ADU design and zoning compliance requirements.
+Awardees will hire an Architect to start the ADU design and zoning compliance requirements.
 Awardees will be required to sign-off on the final design prior to bidding. - 7.
-Program Architect's will prepare the Construction Drawings and Bid Package based on the final homeowner approved design.
-The Program's Construction Manager, Belmont Housing Resources for WNY, will then assist the homeowner in soliciting construction bids. - Homeowner's will be required to execute the construction agreement contract with the lowest and most qualified bidder (of bids deemed reasonable).
+Program Architect's will prepare the Construction Drawings and Specs.
+The Program's Construction Manager, Belmont Housing Resources for WNY, will prepare Bid Packages based on the final homeowner-approved design then assist the homeowner in soliciting construction bids. - 8.
+Homeowner's will be required to execute the construction agreement contract with the lowest and most qualified bidder (of bids deemed reasonable).
 DO NOT SIGN A CONTRACT UNTIL YOU RECEIVE WRITTEN NOTICE TO DO SO.
 Town staff/Construction Manager verifies Contractor's insurance coverage. - 9.
 A "Notice and Order to Proceed" will be issued to the Contractor by the Program's Construction Manager.
 PAYMENT WILL NOT BE MADE FOR ANY WORK BEGUN PRIOR TO THE ISSUANCE OF A "PROCEED ORDER". - 11.
 Contractor obtains necessary building permits and begins work.
 Construction Manager oversees progress and Town Building Inspectors conduct inspections during applicable times.
 Progress payments are made for completed work signed-off on by Homeowner and Construction Manager.
 Town issues checks for payment directly to the Contractor. - 12.
 Work is completed.
-Construction Manager arranges for final inspections and walk-throughs, energyefficiency and clearance tests, verifies completed work to a satisfactory level.
+Construction Manager arranges for final inspections and walk-throughs, energy-efficiency and clearance tests, verifies completed work to a satisfactory level.